Eagle Creek waterfalls: Sevenmile Falls

 Sevenmile Falls is the uppermost known major waterfall along Eagle Creek, and is very similar in form and appearance to Grand Union Falls above.
 The falls drop 40 ft over columnar basalt, ending in a modest pool.
 The falls were named for being near the 7 mi mark (river mile 7) of Eagle Creek, but is also known as Upper Eagle Creek Falls.

 Sevenmile Falls is at coordinates 45.5800°N 121.8516°W.

 Tributary waterfalls

 Wauna Falls

 Wauna Falls is a relatively hidden waterfall on a small, unnamed tributary of Eagle Creek well downstream from the first major waterfall, Metlako Falls.
 The falls, obscured by foliage, cascades in 5 tiers down the canyon wall for 150 ft, with a tallest drop of 50 ft.

 Wauna Falls is at coordinates 45.6297°N 121.9076°W.

 Sorenson Falls

 Sorenson Falls is a waterfall near Metlako Falls, dropping about 100 ft into the canyon nearly parallel with it.
-Unfortunately, the falls are mostly obstructed by foliage and cannot be seen clearly from the Eagle Creek trail.
+The falls are mostly obstructed by foliage and cannot be seen clearly from the Eagle Creek trail.

 Sorenson Falls is at coordinates 45.6255°N 121.8963°W.